https://youtu.be/frEgAyJ7td4

 - Vehicle Code 23140 VC — driving with a BAC of .05% or greater.7

-If you are under 21, a PAS test is not optional.9 If you refuse to take a PAS test after you are asked, you face suspension of your driver’s license for at least one year.10
+If you are under 21, a PAS test is not optional.9 If you refuse to take it after you are asked, you face suspension of your driver’s license for at least one year.10

 Vehicle Code 23154(a) is California’s “zero tolerance” law for people previously convicted of DUI.
 If you are on DUI probation, you may not drive with any measurable alcohol in your system.11

-Violation of California Vehicle Code 23154 may be measured by either a DUI chemical test or a PAS test.12
+Violation of California Vehicle Code 23154 may be measured by either:

 If you are on DUI probation, and you refuse to take a PAS test, you face suspension of your California driver’s license for one to three years.13